 Senior editors are among those implicated.
 This activity occurred before the mobile phone hacking, at a time when Coulson was deputy and the editor was Rebekah Wade, now due to become chief executive of News International.
 The extent of their personal knowledge, if any, is not clear: the News of the World has always insisted that it would not break the law and would use subterfuge only if essential in the public interest.

-Faced with this evidence, News International changed their position, started offering huge cash payments to settle the case out of court, and finally paid out pounds 700,000 in legal costs and damages on the condition that Taylor signed a gagging clause to prevent him speaking about the case.
-The payment is believed to have included more than pounds 400,000 in damages.
+Faced with this evidence, News International changed their position, started offering huge cash payments to settle the case out of court, and finally paid out £700,000 in legal costs and damages on the condition that Taylor signed a gagging clause to prevent him speaking about the case.
+The payment is believed to have included more than £400,000 in damages.
 News Group then persuaded the court to seal the file on Taylor’s case to prevent all public access, even though it contained prima facie evidence of criminal activity.

-The Scotland Yard paperwork also provided evidence that the News of the World had been involved with Mulcaire in his hacking of the mobile phones of at least two other football figures.
-They filed complaints, which were settled this year when News International paid more than pounds 300,000 in damages and costs on condition that they signed gagging clauses.
+The Scotland Yard paperwork also provided evidence that the News of the World had been involved with Mulcaire in his hacking of the mobile phones of at least two other people involved in the sporting world.
+They filed complaints, which were settled this year when News International paid more than £300,000 in damages and costs on condition that they too signed gagging clauses.